ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Methodology

 where larger values indicate a higher likelihood of anomalous behavior.

-\b{Importantly, we also consider point-level anomaly scoring.
-Specifically, the detector produces a sequence of point-wise anomaly scores}
+Importantly, we also consider point--level anomaly scoring.
+Specifically, the detector produces a sequence of point--wise anomaly scores

-\b{where $a_t$ quantifies the anomalousness of the signal at time index $t$.
-The segment-level anomaly score $A_D(X)$ is obtained by aggregating the point-wise scores over time, i.e.,}
+where $a_t$ quantifies the anomalousness of the signal at time index $t$.
+The segment--level anomaly score $A_D(X)$ is obtained by aggregating the point--wise scores over time, i.e.,

-\b{where $\mathcal{G}(\cdot)$ denotes a temporal aggregation operator (e.g., mean or maximum).
-This formulation enables temporal localization of anomalies at the resolution of individual time points, in contrast to methods that operate exclusively at the segment level and yield a single uninterpretable score per block.} Throughout this work, we focus on semi-supervised anomaly detection, where the detector is trained using only normal data.
-The anomaly score can be instantiated in different ways depending on the backbone architecture, such as reconstruction error for autoencoder-based models or prediction error for forecasting-based models.
+where $\mathcal{G}(\cdot)$ denotes a temporal aggregation operator (e.g., mean or maximum).
+This formulation enables temporal localization of anomalies at the resolution of individual time points, in contrast to methods that operate exclusively at the segment level and yield a single uninterpretable score per block.
+Throughout this work, we focus on semi--supervised anomaly detection, where the detector is trained using only normal data.
+The anomaly score can be instantiated in different ways depending on the backbone architecture, such as reconstruction error for autoencoder--based models or prediction error for forecasting--based models.